Ian McDonald

 Featured Private International Law cases:

 • Ang v.
-Reliantco Investments Ltd [2019] EWHC 879 (Comm): Involving a jurisdiction challenge under the recast Brussels I Regulation (in particular, the choice-of-court and consumer contract provisions).
+Reliantco Investments Ltd [2019] EWHC 879 (Comm): Involving a jurisdiction challenge under the recast Brussels I Regulation (in particular, the choice-of-court and consumer contract provisions) (instructed by Cooke, Young & Keidan LLP).

-• Advising investors on the obtaining of permission for service out of the jurisdiction and pursuit of injunctive relief against a foreign State.
+• Advising an investor in the Far East and its owner in relation to the obtaining of permission for service out of the jurisdiction and injunctive relief from the English courts in support of potential arbitral proceedings against a foreign state.

 • Advising a travel and lifestyle services provider on a jurisdiction challenge under the recast Brussels I Regulation (in particular, the choice-of-court and lis pendens provisions).